UKCloud/documentation/articles/azure/azs-how-create-vm-image-portal.md

 14. Select a VM size.
 Click **Select**.

-15. In *Configure optional features*, under *Select public inbound ports*, select the ports you want to provision.
+15. In *Configure optional features*, under *Select public inbound ports*, select the ports you want to open.

 16. Click **OK**.